 What If Things Go Wrong?

-The difference between taking on challenging work in a boarding school versus a public school simply is that nobody in the boarding school is going to let you sink.
+The difference between taking on challenging work in a boarding school versus a public school is simply that nobody in the boarding school will let you sink.
 Why?
 Well, for one, the classes are small.
-For example, your teacher will know the instant that you are having problems grasping a math concept.
+For example, your teacher will know you have problems grasping a math concept.
 You will not be humiliated in front of your peers.
 If you don't believe me, read the codes of conduct for any boarding school and see just how seriously they take community spirit and concern for all members of the school community.
 Teaching their students to be tolerant and to respect others is part of most private schools' missions.

 In this brief video, a boarding school student offers her take on being away from home.

 That's the point.
 Boarding schools can fill in all kinds of gaps in your life.
-Not just academics either.
+It's not just academics, either.
 Your whole life.
-It's the way in which school molds and shapes you which is probably the best thing about residential schools.
+It's how school molds and shapes you, which is probably the best thing about residential schools.
 They are experts at this.
 They have been doing it for years.
 They expect to do it for many more years after you have graduated.
 When you are at school 24/7, you learn to tolerate different opinions.
-You also learn to appreciate diversity which is an integral part of most boarding schools.
-Private schools will expose you to all kinds of good, positive things which are hard to find in most public high schools.
+You also learn to appreciate diversity, which is an integral part of most boarding schools.
+Private schools expose you to many good, positive things that are hard to find in most public high schools.

 Finally, every one of your teachers wants you to be the best you can be.
 Boarding school teachers set a terrific example of hard academic work and integrity.
-Take a look at how many of the faculty have advanced degrees such as masters and doctorate degrees.
+Look at how many faculty have advanced master's and doctorate degrees.
 They are experts in their chosen fields.
 Furthermore, your teachers will get to teach you.
 You see, discipline is a non-issue in boarding school.
 Your teachers rarely have to worry about disciplinary matters.
 And when they do, such things fall under the purview of the school's code of conduct.
-They will stretch you and make you learn stuff you never thought you would ever learn.
-The truth is that you will probably do more academic work and to a higher standard than the work you will encounter in college.
+They will stretch you and make you learn stuff you never thought you would know.
+The truth is that you will probably do more academic work to a higher standard than the work you will encounter in college.

-Now, what about discipline.
-What happens if I break a major rule?
+Now, what about discipline?
+What happens if I break a primary rule?
 That depends on the school.
-But let's understand something very basic about boarding schools: the school chose you, it selected you to be a part of its community.
+But let's understand something fundamental about boarding schools: the school chose you; it selected you to be a part of its community.
 Yes, it costs a lot of money for this privilege.
 But they wanted you.
 Following the rules at school is just part of growing up, after all.
 I mean, you have to drive on the right because it's law, right?
 You have to pay taxes.
 It's the law.

 That's all the school is doing.
-It's organizing or codifying its expectations of each member of the community in a document called a code of conduct or something like that.
-The code of conduct will not be a mysterious document which everybody talks about, but nobody sees.
-The school's code of conduct will be put in front of you the first day you arrive at school.
+It's organizing or codifying its expectations of each community member in a document called a code of conduct or something like that.
+The code of conduct will not be a mysterious document that everybody talks about, but nobody sees.
+The school's code of conduct will be in front of you the first day you arrive.
 The school will explain it in great detail.
-Then you will sign the document and agree to abide by its rules.
+Then, you will sign the document and agree to abide by its rules.

 Think of boarding school as an adventure.
 Sure, you could stay home and mosey off to the local high school and be a number.
 Or a nerd.
 Or a jock.
 Or be categorized in whatever way is the vogue of the moment.
 But you are you.
-A boarding school will draw you in with its warmth and its concern for your well-being.
+A boarding school will draw you in with its warmth and concern for your well-being.
 A boarding school will show you how to accomplish all kinds of things.
 Boarding school is not exclusively about academics.
 You will have the opportunity to be on the stage.
 Perhaps you will play football.
-You will do all this with your new classmates who will become friends for life.
+You will do all this with your new classmates, who will become lifelong friends.

 comments powered by Disqus